Trinity Sport announce the results of first integrated strategy for sport ‘Raising Our Game’

-- The Trinity Sport identity was created to represent the breadth of sporting opportunities in Irelands premier university, and by the end of the Strategy for Sport 80% of the college community recognised the Trinity Sport identity.
+- The Trinity Sport identity was created to represent the breadth of sporting opportunities in Irelands premier university by the end of the Strategy for Sport there was an 80% increase in the Trinity Sport identity.

 - Online engagement in annual showcase events increased by 74% between years 2 and 3 of the strategy.

 - 228% increase in Facebook followers to 7,564 with over 35,000 engagements with Trinity Sport social media content.

 - 6 former international athletes and alumni were announced as Trinity Sport ambassadors including Nicole Owens and Mark Pollock.